flurium/jing/docs/tech-requirements.md

 ### Authentication/authorization

-Goal is to provide simple email + password way to login/sign up users.
+The goal is to provide a simple email + password way to log in/sign up users.
-I suggest to have only 1 form for it: if user exists Jing will log in, if not Jing will create new one and login.
+I suggest having only 1 form for it: if the user exists Jing will log in, if not Jing will create a new one and log in.

 ### Seller functionality

-As a seller you should be able to manage your products.
-Jing will not provide functionality to edit product fields after publishing, because it's unsafe for customers.
+As a seller, you should be able to manage your products.
+Jing will not provide the functionality to edit product fields after publishing, because it's unsafe for customers.
 Functionality:

 - publish product
 - delete product